 Using a 1-inch cookie scoop or a tablespoon scoop the cookies into 1 ½ inch balls onto prepared cookie sheets about 2 inches apart.

-Bake cookie sheet on the middle rack for 16 to 20 minutes, until lightly browned on the sides.
+Bake cookie sheet on the middle rack for 12-14 minutes, until lightly browned on the sides.
 The centers will still look soft.
 Remove from the oven and let cool on a baking sheet for 5 minutes before transferring to a wire rack to cool completely.

 - Measure flour carefully.
 Whole wheat flour is more dense than white flour, so you don’t want to overmeasure.
 Use a kitchen scale for exact measurements, or use a spoon to scoop the flour into the measuring cup and level it off with a butter knife.
 Don’t pack the flour down.